PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - ARM.md

 ## Templates [MS Documentation on Template Functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions)
 - Template files can be written to extend JSON and use functions provided by ARM.
 Templates have the following sections
+  - $schema - Describes the version of the template language.
+Required.
+  - contentVersion - Version of the template.
+Specified by you to track changes in the template.
+Required.
+  - apiProfile - An API version that serves as a collection of API versions for resource types.
+Used to avoid having to specify API versions for each resource in the template.
+Not required.
-  - Parameters - Allows templates to be used in different environments
+  - parameters - Allows templates to be used in different environments by specifying values that will be provided during deployment.
+Not required.
-  - Variables - Can be constructed from parameters
+  - variables - Values that can be reused in your templates.
+Can be constructed from parameters.
+Not required.
-  - User-defined functions
-  - Resources
+  - User-defined functions (functions is how it appears in the template)- Customized functions used to simplify your template.
+Not required.
+  - resources - The resources you want to deploy.
+Required.
-  - Outputs from the deployed resources
+  - outputs - Values that need to be returned from the deployed resources.
+Not required.
 - Templates are converted by ARM to REST API operations
 - Templates can be deployed using the following
   - Azure portal